 Here are a few tips and tricks for any new puppy.

 Try to start your training in a quiet environment.
 New puppies can be easily distracted, particularly if there is a lot of activity happening.

 As a general rule, you might aim for at least fifteen minutes of training per day.
 This can be incorporated into everyday tasks.
 Do remember that your puppy is still very young, so don’t overwork them with a rigid training schedule and try to always be patient.

 It’s common to use treats while training, but you might also use a favourite toy.
 Remember if you do use food, keep it healthy and don’t overfeed – use small amounts/pieces of safe dog treats.

-Reward-based positive reinforcement training is the most effective and humane type of dog training – it is recommended by the RSPCA.
+Reward-based positive reinforcement training is the most effective and humane type of dog training – and is recommended by the RSPCA.
 This method sets the dog up to succeed and then rewards the dog for performing the ‘good’ behaviour (positive reinforcement).

 Reward-based training is enjoyable for the dog and positively enhances the relationship between the dog and handler.
 Rewards may be in the form of a food treat, verbal praise such as “good dog” in a pleasant tone of voice, or gentle pat on the chest to be given when the dog performs the ‘good’ behaviour.